 Intercity Direct/Intercity Brussels

 The Intercity Direct is a fast domestic Intercity rail service using modern ICR single-decker carriages similar to the above layout.
 It only serves the Amsterdam-Schiphol-Rotterdam-Breda route using the Dutch high speed rail track.
-The Intercity Brussels service continues on to Antwerp and Brussels.
+The international Intercity Brussels service continues on to Antwerp and Brussels.

 Seating is directional airline-style with good overhead racks for luggage.
 We recommend using this train for travel between Schiphol Airport and Amsterdam Central.